t-gummer/RADins/README.md

 It also has the potential to work on Mac or Linux by vitue of the [`clipr`](https://www.r-pkg.org/pkg/clipr) package.
-It is however less useful on these operating systems than Windows due to the fact that their file paths use forwardslashes.
+It is however less useful on these operating systems than Windows due to the fact that their file paths are generally do not require any modification to be recognised in R.

 ## Similar packages